MNGT 361 LEADERSHIP AND MANAGEMENT (3)

 MNGT 481 STRATEGIC MANAGEMENT (3)

-Capstone course in BUAD major.
+Business Policy and Strategy Capstone.
 Develops strategic thinking skills that integrate and build on the concepts and practices from functional business courses.
 Students will practice in-depth analysis of industries and competitors, and work to understand how managers must develop and implement strategies that generate sustainable value for all stakeholders by positioning the organization successfully in its competitive environment.
-Course includes a major competitive case study.
-Prerequisites: senior standing, completion of FIN 331, MKTG 341/ MKTG 342, MNGT 361, MNGT 365/ EBTM 365, and BUSX 301.
+Features a signature CBE experiential Live Strategy Case Competition with corporate partners.
+Must be taken at TU.
+Prerequisite: BUSX 301; FIN 331, MKTG 341, MNGT 361 and either EBTM 337 or ACCT 300; major in ACCT, BUAD, or EBUS; senior standing.

 MNGT 482 BUSINESS ETHICS AND SUSTAINABILITY (3)

 Intended to help students understand different perspectives on ethical problems and to introduce students to different processes and techniques that will be helpful in reaching sound judgments.
 Course topics will include ethical reasoning, stakeholder analysis, corporate social responsibility and environmental sustainability.
-Prerequisites: junior/senior standing, BUSX 301.
 Core: Ethical Issues & Perspectives.

 MNGT 483 STRATEGIC HUMAN RESOURCE MANAGEMENT (3)

 The critical role of human resource management in achieving an organization's strategic objectives.
 Techniques for developing a holistic, integrated approach towards the various human resource functions aligned with the organization's strategy, and comparison and contrast of traditional human resource management models.
-Prerequisites: MNGT 381; Senior standing.
+Prerequisites: MNGT 381; senior standing; major in BUAD.

 MNGT 491 DIRECTED READINGS-MANAGEMENT (1-3)

 Assigned readings in selected areas of management.
-A total of 6 units for any combination of Directed GPA, completion of all 200- and 300-level management core requirements, and a special permit.
+A total of 6 units for any combination of Directed Readings, Independent Study, and Internship is allowed in the Management area of study.
+Prerequisites: consent of the instructor, a minimum of 3.00 cumulative GPA, completion of all 200- and 300-level management core requirements, and a special permit.

 MNGT 494 STUDY ABROAD IN MANAGEMENT (3)